eckz/bevy_flair/README.md

 - Global stylesheets.
 It's not possible to define a stylesheet that is applied everywhere.
 - Inline css.
 Right now it's not possible to define css directly in code.
 It has to be defined directly into an asset with the `.css` extension.
   It wouldn't be as easy as creating a simple macro for it, but it most definitely something to be considered.
-- Support for `@media` queries.
-It could be interesting to see what features make sense to implement.
 - Support for `!important`.
   - I don't really know if it's something people use nowadays.
     One possible first step would be detected the presence of an `!important` and ignore it (with a warning) instead of throwing a parse error.